ginstrom/paladin-novel/manuscript/chapter-10.md

 "I could have sworn..."
 Pell shook his head, backing away.
 "I saw it happen.
 We all did."

 The return to camp revealed a different horror.
 Overturned pots, scattered belongings, and drag marks in the dirt told the story.
 Two slavers had crept in during the battle, targeting those who couldn't fight—the elderly, the women, the children.
-They had fled when word reached them that their main force was broken.
+They had fled when they realized that their main force was broken.

 But they had left their mark.

 Korven lay sprawled near the children's shelter, his body riddled with crossbow bolts.
 He had died defending those he'd sworn to protect.
-Nearby, old Marta sat propped against a tree, her sightless eyes staring at nothing, a slaver's blade still protruding from her chest.
+Nearby, old Marta sat propped against a tree, her sightless eyes staring at nothing, blood still seeping from a gash in her chest.

 Sim knelt beside the children's shelter, cradling his right hand against his chest.
 His knuckles were split and bloody, and a slaver's sword lay abandoned nearby, its wielder nowhere to be seen.
 When Gond approached, the priest looked up with pain-filled eyes.

 "I had to," Sim said quietly, his voice heavy with anguish.
 "He was going for the children.
 I couldn't—" He swallowed hard.
 "I struck his wrist.
-Just enough to make him drop the blade.
-The minimum necessary."
+Just enough to make him drop the blade."
 His shoulders sagged.
 "Every living being has the right to defend themselves and those who cannot defend themselves.
 But that doesn't make it easier."

 And in the center of the camp, young Dax lay gasping in a spreading pool of his own blood.